datasektionen/bawang-content/namnder/informationsorganet/systemgruppen/body_en.md

-# Systems Group
+# Crash & Burn

-We are happy that you found the Systems Group's page!
-The Systems Group is in charge of developing new systems and maintaining the chapter’s current systems.
+We are glad that you have found your way to Crash & Burn's page!
+Crash & Burn is in responsible for developing new systems for the chapter and maintaining its current ones.
 In short, we are a group of students who enjoy programming and learning together.
-Everyone is welcome here, regardless of whether you have worked as a developer for a few years or are completely new to programming.
+Everyone is welcome to join us, regardless of whether you have years of experience as a developer or are completely new to programming.

-## The Chapter’s systems
+## The chapter’s systems

-The chapter’s systems are available on our [Github](https://github.com/datasektionen/), if you want access to see or edit something, you can ask Head of IT or come to one of our programming evenings.
+You can find the repositories for our systems on [GitHub](https://github.com/datasektionen/).
+If you want to contribute to our systems, you may ask the Head of Systems to add you to our organization or attend one of our programming evenings.
+(As in evening where we program together.)

-### Selection of systems
+### A selection of our systems

-Here is a list of some systems that previous students have built and that the chapter use extensively:
+Some systems built by previous students that are extensively used by the chapter are listed below.

 - [Cashflow](https://cashflow.datasektionen.se) is probably our most used system.
-Here you can register expenses that you have made for the chapter and the Treasurer (or some other responsible person) will pay the money to you as soon as possible.
+Here you can register expenditures you have made on behalf of the chapter in order for the treasurer to repay you as soon as possible.
 Neat, right?
 - [Damm](https://damm.datasektionen.se) is a collection of old patches and other historical stuff.
-- [aaallt](https://aaallt.datasektionen.se/) may not be our most exciting system, but here you can go to almost every other system the chapter has.
+- [Aaallt](https://aaallt.datasektionen.se/) may not be our most exciting system, but it allows you to get to almost all the chapter's systems.

-## Join the club
+## Join the committee

-We regularly try to hold programming evenings where everyone is welcome.
-Usually from 5 pm onwards on Thursdays, usually somewhere in the E-house.
-You can come here to see what we're doing, develop something for the chapter, hang out or maybe get help with a programming lab.
-The easiest way to find out when we have events is to ask in our [Mattermost](https://dsekt.se/iormost)!
+We usually arrange programming evenings every Thursday starting around 5 PM somewhere in the E-Building (commonly in computer lab Red, Orange or Yellow).
+You are more than welcome to attend one to see what we are working on, develop something for the chapter, hang out or possibly get help with a programming assignment.
+The easiest way to find out when and where our events occur is to ask on [Mattermost](https://dsekt.se/iormost).
 Hope to see you there!